 A significant number of CCWG-Accountability Work Stream 1 recommendations involve updating the ICANN Bylaws.
 A best-case timeline for implementation can be found below.
 Indeed, apart from the IRP enhancements, most of the Work Stream 1 recommendations will be implemented through updating the ICANN Bylaws.

 The CCWG-Accountability has initiated a process to kick-start the drafting of Bylaws changes to implement its proposals.
 This is being done to meet the expectation of the U.S. Congress that the set of Bylaw changes necessary for the transition should be adopted prior to NTIA certifying the transition proposal.
-This process is currently underway and Bylaw drafting has started for those parts of the proposal that were widely supported during first public comment:
+This process is currently underway and Bylaw drafting has started for those parts of the proposal that were widely supported during the first public comment:

-Incorporating AOC reviews into the Bylaws
+Incorporating AoC reviews into the Bylaws

 CWG-Stewardship dependencies, as appropriate

-Thanks to this agile process, CCWG-Accountability expects to deliver a set of Bylaw changes in time for their approval by the ICANN Board in mid-November 2015.
+CCWG-Accountability expects to deliver a set of Bylaw changes in time for their approval by the ICANN Board in mid-November 2015.

 Implementation of the IRP enhancements beyond the relevant Bylaw changes, will include: